UK's Starmer says Europe is at ‘crossroads in history’ as leaders agree to steps to Ukraine peace

 Starmer's exhortation to 18 fellow leaders that they need to do the heavy lifting for their own security comes two days after U.S. backing of Ukraine appeared in jeopardy when President Donald Trump lashed out at Ukrainian President Volodymyr Zelenskyy and said he wasn't grateful enough for America's support.

-The meeting had been overshadowed by the extraordinary scolding.
+The meeting had been overshadowed by the extraordinary scolding that took place on live television at the White House.
 Starmer used the opportunity as part of his broader effort to bridge the gap between Europe and the U.S. and also salvage what had seemed like the start of a peace process before Friday's spat.

-Starmer said he had worked with France and Ukraine on plan to end the war and that the group of leaders — mostly from Europe —had agreed on four things.
+Starmer said he had worked with France and Ukraine on a plan to end the war and that the group of leaders — mostly from Europe — had agreed on four things.

 A ‘coalition of the willing’

-Finally, he said they would develop a “coalition of the willing” to defend Ukraine and guarantee the peace.
+Finally, Starmer said they would develop a “coalition of the willing” to defend Ukraine and guarantee the peace.

 “Not every nation will feel able to contribute but that can’t mean that we sit back," he said.
 “Instead, those willing will intensify planning now with real urgency.
 The U.K. is prepared to back this with boots on the ground and planes in the air, together with others.”